djplaner/memex/docs/sense/quote collection/ideas-events-people.md

 > any of one’s friends who was incapable of a little intermingling of these condiments would soon be consigned to the home for dull dogs.

+Focusing overly on a single layer could lead to other problems.
+Too much focus on ideas, too little on the lived experience of people.

 Other questions/issues might be

 - Are these the only/best layers in the hierarchy?
-- Are there other criteria of measuring the
+- Are there other criteria for measuring the quality of conversation?

+    e.g. If this criterion evaluates the _what_ of conversation, might other criteria evaluate the _how_ (form of conversation, medium etc) or _why_ (purpose) of conversation?

 ## Resources